scala/docs.scala-lang/sips/index.md

 The aim of the Scala Improvement Process is to apply the openness and collaboration that have shaped Scala's documentation and implementation to the process of evolving the language.
-This document captures our guidelines, commitments and expectations regarding this process.

 SIPs are for changes to the Scala language and/or compiler and are subject to a [rigorous review process](./sip-submission.html) and are usually accompanied by changes to the [Scala language specification](http://www.scala-lang.org/files/archive/spec/2.11/), lots of review and discussion on